 The examples provided below aim to illustrate only basic principles of citing journal articles using MLA citation style.
-Please refer to the MLA Handbook, 8th edition for more details.
+Please refer to the Handbook for more details.

 Basic Format for a Journal Article:

-Lischke, Ute, and David T. McNab.
-"Storytelling and Cultural Identity: Louise Erdrich's Exploration of the German/American Connection in The Master Butchers Singing Club."
-European Journal of American Culture, vol. 25, no. 3, 2006, pp. 189-203.
+Hong, Joann, and Suzanne B. Roth.
+"Storytelling and Cultural Identity: Exploration of the German/American Connection in The Master Butchers Singing Club."
+European Journal of American Culture, vol. 25, no. 3, 2021, pp. 189-203.

 Horres, Theresa, et al. "Louise Erdrich: Love Medicine."
 Studies in American Indian Literatures: The Journal of the Association for the Study of American Indian Literatures, vol. 9, no. 1, 1985, pp. 1-29.

 See the Handbook's section 5.111 p.
 211 for more information on providing date of access.